Award-winning Truck Accident Lawyers

 Statute of Limitations

-Time is always an important consideration if you are thinking about filing a claim for compensation after suffering injuries in an accident.
-Each state has what they refer to as a statute of limitations.
-This is a time limit that the state places on your ability to file a legal claim.
-In the instances of a truck accident, you will be concerned with your state’s limitations on personal injury or wrongful death claims depending on the circumstances of the accident.
-In order to determine your state’s statute of limitations for your claim, you can consult an attorney or even do a quick search on the Internet.
+State laws provide statutes of limitations.
+These are the time limits that the state places on your ability to file a legal claim.
+In a truck accident, you will be concerned with your state’s limitations on personal injury or wrongful death claims depending on the circumstances of the accident.
+Speak with an attorney to determine your state’s statute of limitations.

-The truck injury lawyers at Zinda Law Group have extensive knowledge of federal and state trucking regulations.
-Our team of semi-truck accident lawyers may use the facts of your case and gather evidence to establish liability.
-We may also be your voice and advocate when dealing with insurance companies.
-We won’t let them offer you less than you are entitled to after your accident.
+The truck accident lawyers at Zinda Law Group understand federal and state trucking regulations.
+Our team of semi-truck accident lawyers are your voice when dealing with insurance companies.

-Our team of 18-wheeler accident lawyers want to seek the fair compensation you may be entitled to.
+Zinda Law Group’s 18-wheeler accident lawyers want to seek the fair compensation you deserve.
 Don’t get stuck paying the price for a truck driver’s negligence.
-Call Zinda Law Group at 888-337-9042 today to receive a free consultation with our truck accident attorneys.
+Call Zinda Law Group at 888-337-9042 today to receive a free consultation with our truck accident lawyers.

 *Meetings with attorneys by appointment only*